 Ceilings Visually inspected from floor level.
-Plasterboard or timber design with decorative finishes. riasterboard of timber design with decorative finishes.
+Plasterboard design with decorative finishes.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
 Internal walls are of timber stud construction, lined in plasterboard with decorative finishes.
-Floors including sub floors Flooring is of suspended timber construction, assumed to be overlaid on timber joists.
-Floors were all covered.
+Floors including sub floors Flooring is predominantly of suspended timber construction, assumed to be overlaid on timber joists.
+There is a section of solid flooring within the utility room.
+Floors were partly covered.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-The internal joinery finishes are of a traditional timber design.
-Kitchen fittings comprise a range of floor and wall mounted units incorporating a stainless steel sink unit.
-There are fitted units within the utility room incorporating a stainless steel sink unit.
+Internal joinery finishes are of a traditional timber design.
+Kitchen fittings comprise floor and wall mounted units incorporating a stainless steel sink unit.
+There is a ceramic sink unit within the utility room.
 Chimney breasts and fireplaces Not applicable.
 Internal decorations Visually inspected.
-There are wallpaper and paintwork finishes throughout.
+There are paintwork and wallpaper finishes throughout.
 Cellars Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
 Mains supply.
 The meter and fuse box are located within the garage.
-Gas Not applicable.
+Gas No mains supply.